What is Computer Security..?

 in the phone’s address book, types in a message, and chooses to send it via Bluetooth.

 The phone searches for other Bluetooth phones and, if it finds one will sends the message.
+Despite its name, Bluejacking is essentially harmless.
+The Bluejacker does not steal

 personal information or take control of your phone.